 Imagine different organisations climbing a mountain on a cloudy day.
 Some are further ahead, some are further behind, but most are making progress.

 In short, context matters.
-It matters for corporate reporting, and for your commercial strategy.
+It matters for corporate reporting, and it matters for your commercial strategy.
 We can see with planetary boundaries, such as phosphorus use, that the world has finite resources.
 How can a company account for future input costs and for sustainable resource use, if they do not know how much there is left?
-In addition, as we witnessed with the Paris Climate Agreement and the UN SDGs, public stakeholders expect companies to play their role in addressing these challenges.
+In addition, as we witnessed with the Paris Climate Agreement, COP23 and the UN SDGs, public stakeholders expect companies to play their role in addressing these challenges.
 Many are making progress, yet, owing to the lack of context in reporting, many companies suffer from a deficit of trust.

 Thus, context matters.
 Only by considering planetary boundaries and social thresholds can we see the peak of the mountain.
-If you would like to know how Article 13 can support you ‘scale the mountain’ by integrating people and planet into your business strategy, get in touch.
+If you would like to know how Article 13 can support you meaningfully ‘scale the mountain’ by integrating people and planet into your business strategy, get in touch.